larrykluger/Register-Plus-Redux/readme.txt

 CONSIDERATION: There could exist multiple unverified users with the same username, when a new user signs up, need to check that username isn't in que already

-TODO: After renaming all settings, need to delete unused settings

 TODO: Migrate settings from Register Plus

 TODO: Add localization back in